Shildifreak/MCG_CRAFT/README.md

 MCGCRAFT uses the following external programs and libraries.
 For step by step installation instructions go on to the section below.

 **Python** - [python.org](python.org)
-Python3.8 is currently used for development.
-Older versions are not supported but may work.
+Python3.10 is currently used for development.
+Older versions are not tested but may still work.
 Newer versions should work, if not feel free to open an issue.

 **Pygame** - [pygame.org](pygame.org)
 Pygame is used by the server for image manipulation when compiling texture packs.